Barclays pay chief is latest board member to depart

 Carnwath denied that there were any tensions between her and Agius despite reports they had clashed over the payment to Diamond of a 2.7 million pound bonus.

 "Not at all.
 Marcus and I are on very good terms.
-He was a little disappointed," said Carnwath, who joined the board in August 2010.
+He was a little disappointed," Carnwath, who joined the board in August 2010, said.

-Missier received an 8.75 million pound cash payoff from Barclays, Sky News reported on Wednesday, citing unnamed sources.
-Barclays was not immediately available to comment on the report, which if confirmed could spark a political outcry.

-Britons are angry over a banking culture many see as irresponsible, and the government is keen for officials at banks accused of wrongdoing not to be seen to be lavishly rewarded.

 After leaving Reading University in 1975 with a degree in Economics and German, she began her career as an accountant at Peat Marwick Mitchell, later KPMG, and later became the first female director of J Henry Schroder Wagg & Co, the investment banking division of Schroders.

-Carnwath, who holds a myriad of non-executive roles, was criticized by investors earlier this year for her role on the remuneration committees at Barclays and hedge fund Man Group, where shareholders revolted over executive pay plans.
+Carnwath, who holds a myriad of non-executive roles, was criticised by investors earlier this year for her role on the remuneration committees at Barclays and hedge fund Man Group (EMG.L), where shareholders revolted over executive pay plans.

 A fifth of Barclays' investors voted against her re-election after she backed Diamond's pay and almost one-third of Man Group shareholders failed to back her.